SonderMindOrg/uvize.github.io/style-guide/theming.md

 # Custom Themes for Orgs

-Uvize is developed so each instance can be skinnable with a custom color scheme and logo.
+Uvize is developed so that each instance can be skinnable with a custom color scheme and logo.

 Each org has a `brand` color and a `highlight` color.